-The hot-swappable Controller Cards connect the TLX320 to an External CPU.
+The hot-swappable Controller Card connects the Matrix Switch to an External CPU.
 The RS-232 serial port may be used for third party controller integration (such as Crestron, AMX or home-spun interfaces).
 Also, the SMP Software may be used to control the switch via the LAN port.

-A Back-up Controller Card ensures uninterrupted functionality if the Primary Controller Card should fail or need to be replaced.
-The Primary Controller Card should always be in the upper controller slot.
-The Back-up Card must have a LAN connection that allows it to communicate with both the Primary Controller and the SMP (required for the Back-up Controller to take control of the switch).
+A Back-up (or Secondary) Controller Card ensures uninterrupted functionality if the Primary should fail or need to be replaced.
+The Primary Controller should always be in the upper controller slot.
+The Back-up Controller must have a LAN connection that allows it to communicate with both the Primary Controller and the SMP (required for the Back-up Controller to take control of the switch).
 Both controller cards must have the same CPU module/Processor.